30,000 people gather for a climate summit in a pandemic. What could go wrong?

-The COP26 climate summit, postponed last year because of the pandemic, is going forward despite a soaring spike in covid in Britain, where case levels now rival last winter’s peak.
+The COP26 climate summit, postponed last year because of the pandemic, is going forward despite a soaring spike of the coronavirus in Britain, where case levels now rival last winter’s peak.

 The British and Scottish governments, serving as hosts, are expecting up to 30,000 official attendees — who will be meeting indoors, huddling in tense talks, for hours and hours a day, from Oct.
 31 to Nov.
 12 and potentially longer.
-It will be the largest ever summit hosted in Britain.
+It will be the largest summit ever hosted in Britain.
 Organizers are scrambling to make sure the conference does not morph into a superspreader event.

 The good news: They appear to have averted a rail workers’ strike that would have brought Scotland’s trains to a standstill.
 The bad news: trash collectors are still threatening to strike — reviving images of mountains of rubbish during a 13-week strike in the 1970s.
 Not quite the earth-friendly image Scotland is going for.

 The most startling images from this week, though, were of Glasgow underwater — hit by torrential rain and floods that forced road closures and postponement of a light show at the botanic gardens.
-Trains from London to Glasgow were cancelled on Thursday.
+Trains from London to Glasgow were canceled on Thursday.
 Instead travelers were offered “replacement bus service,” some of the most dreaded words in the English language.

 Flooding in Glasgow isn’t new.
 The site of the climate conference was severely damaged, and two people died, when the city was submerged in 1994.
 That was considered Glasgow’s worst flood in the previous 106 years.
 And, as everyone attending the climate conference knows too well, those 100-year events become more frequent as the world warms.